-The Fund's investment mix is continually reviewed to ensure we achieve the optimal returns to minimise the amount the Council needs to contribute as the scheme sponsor.
-We continue to review the governance arrangements in our drive to offering and maintaining quality scheme and service to scheme participants.
-In addition to quarterly PFP meetings, the Treasury Risk and Investment Board (TRIB), a sub group of officers, meet monthly to actively assist to the PFP in monitoring risk, and to generate new ideas on the full range of PFP issues as well as speeding up the implementation of strategic decisions taken by the PFP.
+The Fund's investment mix is continually reviewed to ensure that we achieve the optimal returns to minimise the amount the Council needs to contribute as the scheme sponsor.
+Discussions are ongoing with the Fund's existing managers to assess the Fund's likely performance going forward and with our advisers to determine how best to tilt the portfolio to achieve better performance.
+We continue to review the governance arrangements and strive to offer and maintain a quality scheme and service to scheme participants.
+In addition to quarterly PFP meetings, the Treasury Risk and Investment Board (TRIB), a sub group of officers, meets monthly to actively assist the PFP in monitoring risk, and to generate new ideas on the full range of PFP issues as well as speeding up the implementation of strategic decisions taken by the PFP.